seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 - MIT Project: Worked particularly on data processing and data visualization.
 I am very happy with what I achieved but it also used a lot of time during this week.
 Yesterday, I worked until 10pm on it.
 - DL-Scientist: I did work on the Python Fundamentals book on Tuesday evening and Wednesday morning.
 Progress is there, but a bit slow.
 However, I am quite busy in any way and can't blame myself.
 - Startup: Finished with the Websocket book (and running it), continued with Django Microservices book.
-- Public Voice: Wrote an extensive blog article on MIT project and its current status.
+- Public Voice: Wrote an extensive blog article on MIT project and its current status, also added tracking and a Datenschutz page to the webpage.
 - Leisure: Starting to learn Russian.
 Evgeniya got me in touch with a learning platform.
 Cooked a lot with my flat mate Peter, worked out a lot with Youtube videos and Karo.
 Had a double date with Yvette, Geniya, Peter, and me.
 Also, a crazy Hungarian night last week.

 ## May 2020